crystal-lang/shards/SPEC.md

 A list of required dependencies (Hash).

-Each dependency begins with the name of the dependency as a key (String) then a list of attributes (Hash) which depend on the resolver to use to download the dependency.
+Each dependency begins with the name of the dependency as a key (String) then a list of attributes (Hash) that depend on where the dependency is located (eg: local path, Git repository).

 Example:
 ```yaml